yitongshang2021/yitongshang2021.github.io/_pages/about.md

 Research interests
 ======
-My research interests center around Nexus of Transportation, Energy, and Market by EV & Vehicle-to-Grid (V2G) Technology by artificial intelligence (AI), mathematical optimization, and heuristic algorithm to improve the operation performance of transportation electrification
+My research interests center around Nexus of Transportation, Energy, and Market by EV & Vehicle-to-Grid (V2G) Technology by artificial intelligence (AI), mathematical optimization, and heuristic algorithm to improve the operation performance of transportation electrification.

 If you want to have a chat, always feel free to contact me through Email!

 News